awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

   - The cipherkey is the derived data key
   - The plaintext contains part of the input [plaintext](#plaintext) this frame is encrypting.
 - [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag outputted by the above encryption.

+If [Plaintext Length Bound](#plaintext-length-bound) was specified on input and this operation can determine that the plaintext being encrypted has a length greater than this value, this operation MUST immediately fail.

 If the [algorithm suite](../framework/algorithm-suites.md) contains a [signature algorithm](../framework/algorithm-suites.md#signature-algorithm), the output [message](../data-format/message.md) MUST contain a [message footer](../data-format/message-footer.md).